defunkydrummer/auto-text/README.md

 ## Implementations

-So far works on SBCL, CCL.
+So far works on SBCL, CCL, CLISP, and ABCL.

 Should run in any implementation where BABEL and CL-CSV work fine!!